-Speaking of goals, think hard about why you want to be a freelance graphic designer in the first place.
+Speaking of goals, ask yourself why you want to be a freelance graphic designer in the first place.
 If you are really looking for success then you should be so motivated that procrastination is the last thing on your mind.
-Otherwise, perhaps it’s time to re-clarify your goals and decide whether freelancing is really right for you.
+Otherwise, perhaps it’s time to rethink your goals and decide whether freelancing is really right for you.

-In the end, the key to avoiding procrastination is to understand why it happens and consistently take action.
 By following the tips above, you should be able to better manage your time and outcomes.
-No one has ever procrastinate their way to success — and you are no exception… so get to work right now!
+No one has ever procrastinate their way to success and you are no exception — so get back to work right now!